-Shigeru Ban, Cardboard Cathedral 2013.
+Shigeru Ban, Cardboard Cathedral 2013, is an important example of disaster relief home.
 Image courtesy of Aspen Art Museum

 ASPEN, COLORADO — Presently at the Aspen Art Museum is an exhibition featuring the works of Shigeru Ban, one of the most innovative architects of the 21st century.
-Titled Shigeru Ban: Humanitarian Architecture, the exhibition looks at the creative genius of this architect who has devoted himself to humanitarian efforts, by exploring architectural design in a way that brings shelter and succor to victims of disasters such as earthquakes, tsunami, hurricanes, and wars.
+Titled Shigeru Ban: Humanitarian Architecture, the exhibition looks at the creative genius of this architect who has devoted himself to humanitarian efforts, by exploring architectural design in a way that brings shelter, succor and disaster relief to victims of earthquakes, tsunami, hurricanes, and wars.

 Shigeru Ban: Humanitarian Architecture allows a look into the fascinating and inspiring component of Ban’s architectural practice with full-scale examples of his groundbreaking designs.
 Selected by Ban and Aspen Art Museum Nancy and Bob Magoon CEO and Director Heidi Zuckerman Jacobson, the exhibition brings to the fore examples of how creative architectural designs can be implemented to benefit a large population of people who have suffered adversities.

-An architect with an eye for details, Ban designed the exhibition himself with the intention of presenting not just a global view of disasters, but also how locally and commonly found materials can be used to aid victims of disasterssuch as earthquakes, tsunami, hurricanes, and war.
-With his exhibition design, Ban seems to be presenting the argument that you do not need some gigantic or sophisticate edifices to be able to help people in need.
-That argument is supported by many of the innovative architectural designs he has implemented in different parts of the world to aid people afflicted by natural and manmade disasters.
+An architect with an eye for details, Ban designed the exhibition himself with the intention of presenting not just a global view of disasters, but also how locally and commonly found materials can be used as disaster relief for victims of disasters such as earthquakes, tsunami, hurricanes, and war.
+With his exhibition design, Ban seems to be presenting the argument that you do not need some gigantic or sophisticated edifices to be able to help people in need.
+That argument is supported by many of the innovative architectural designs he has implemented in different parts of the world to aid people afflicted by natural and man-made disasters.

 The Byumba Refugee Camp Rwanda marked Ban’s incursion into humanitarian architecture.
 It was followed by another project in Japan.
 After the 1995 earthquake in Kobe, Japan, Ban again donated his time and talents.
 In Kobe, Ban used recycle materials to create shelter for Japanese who had been displaced by the devastating earthquake.
 His first project at Kobe was the Paper Log House.
 The foundation of Paper Log House was created from beer crates filled with sandbags donated by inhabitants.
 For the walls of the houses, Ban lined up paper cardboard tubes vertically.
 The house not only ensured the safety of the people, it also stabilized those that survived the terrible natural disaster, giving them hope for a better future.
 In addition to the shelters, Ban also helped the people fulfill their spiritual need by designing a Paper Church which is also part of the show at the Aspen Art Museum.
 The church was created with paper tubes.
 In 2008, the church was disassembled and sent to Taiwan where it was reconstructed.